 *The Biomedical Engineering Department cannot accept exchange students due to the limited availability of their courses.

 Course registration opens in November (for Spring applicants) and April (for Fall applicants).
 Throughout the registration process, we will email each student to determine alternate selections if the requested sections are unavailable, if the class is closed, and/or if the prerequisites have not been met.
 Each student will then be emailed once the course schedule is complete.

-During orientation, all students will have the opportunity to meet with an academic advisor in the department from their primary field of study.
-Academic advisors will discuss academic background and goals with each student, and are also available to assist in schedule changes within a student’s primary field of study.
-Adding courses outside the primary field of study may require assistance or permission from the course instructor and/or department.
+During orientation, all students will have the opportunity to meet with an academic advisor in the department from their major field of study.
+Academic advisors will discuss academic background and goals with each student, and are also available to assist in schedule changes within a student’s major field of study.
+Adding courses outside the major field of study may require assistance or permission from the course instructor and/or department.